 We operate in a rapidly changing environment that involves a number of risks that could materially and adversely affect our business, financial condition, results of operations and cash flows.
-For a detailed discussion of the risks that affect our business, please refer to Part I, Item IA, "Risk Factors" in our Annual Report on Form 10-K for the fiscal year ended April 30, 2023.
-There have been no material changes to the risk factors as previously disclosed in our Annual Report on Form 10-K.
+For a detailed discussion of the risks that affect our business, please refer to Part I, Item 1A, "Risk Factors" in the Amended Form 10-K, as filed with the SEC on April 24, 2024.
+Refer to our disclosure under the "Items Amended in this Amended Report" heading in the forepart of this Amended Report.